Japanese Knotweed UK Law: 2025 Legal Guide

 UK law establishes clear requirements regarding Japanese knotweed.
-Property owners must prevent its spread and properly dispose of plant material.
-This guide examines the key legislation and case law affecting property owners, buyers, sellers, and developers.
+Property owners must prevent its spread and dispose of plant material correctly.
+This guide examines the key legislation and case law affecting property owners, buyers, sellers and developers.
+If you’re unsure whether a plant is knotweed, start with our Free Japanese Knotweed Identification.

 Laws